Statistics of drops generated from ensembles of randomly corrugated ligaments: Introduction

-The mechanism of the liquid-thread rupture leading to drop formation is essentially self-similar \cite{eggers2008physics,eggers1995theory}, corresponding to finite-time singularities of the Navier-Stokes equations.
+\CORR{The breakup mechanism of liquid threads into droplets is fundamentally self-similar \cite{eggers2008physics,eggers1995theory}, corresponding to finite-time singularities in the Navier-Stokes equations.
+This feature means that the pinching process itself is largely independent of the initial conditions of the ligament.
+However, the internal liquid dynamics within the ligament are highly sensitive to these initial conditions due to the inherent non-linearities in the governing equations.
+The distribution of liquid volumes just before the thread ruptures is directly related to the volumes of the resulting droplets.
+Consequently, precise quantitative control over the initial conditions of the ligament is crucial for understanding the polydispersity in the sizes of the droplets formed.}{The mechanism of the liquid-thread rupture leading to drop formation is essentially self-similar \cite{eggers2008physics,eggers1995theory}, corresponding to finite-time singularities of the Navier-Stokes equations.
 Although this universality renders the pinching process insensitive to the initial conditions of the ligament, the liquid rearrangements within the ligament bulk are sensitive to the initial conditions, owing to the inherent non-linearities in the governing equations.
 The final arrangement of liquid volumes just prior to the rupture of the liquid-thread directly correlates to the volume contained in the drops formed.
-Therefore, having precise quantitative control over the ligament initial conditions is of paramount importance in order to understand the polydispersity in the resulting drop sizes.
+Therefore, having precise quantitative control over the ligament initial conditions is of paramount importance in order to understand the polydispersity in the resulting drop sizes.}